Honda NSX (second generation): Debut

+Production

-Production of the second generation NSX commenced in 2015 at the Performance Manufacturing Center (PMC).
-The facility is specifically built for the assembly of the NSX, and it cost US$70 million to build the assembly plant for Honda.
-It is located in Marysville, Ohio, which is housed inside Honda's former North American Logistics facility and located in the midst of Honda's existing R&D and production engineering operations.
+Production of the second generation NSX commenced in 2015 at Honda's Performance Manufacturing Center (PMC), a new US $70 million plant in Marysville, Ohio, built specifically for assembly of the NSX.
+It is housed inside Honda's former North American Logistics facility, in the midst of their existing research and development (R&D) and production engineering operations.
 The powertrain is separately assembled by Honda associates at its engine plant in Anna, Ohio.

-In February, 2017, Honda offered a factory tour exclusively for the 2017 through 2022 model year, U.S. market NSX buyers, called "NSX Insider Experience".
-The tour features the NSX assembly at the Performance Manufacturing Center (PMC), museum visit at Honda Heritage Center and racetrack driving at Honda's test track.
-Also, owners of the non-delivered NSX can track their own NSX being assembled, tested and to place the Acura badge on the just assembled NSX.
-This factory tour offered with packages starting at US$2,000 through up to $6,000 and each participant will be guided by an Acura host in an Acura MDX.
+In February 2017, Honda offered a factory tour, exclusively for the 2017 through 2022 model years U.S. market NSX buyers, called the "NSX Insider Experience".
+The tour featured the NSX assembly at the PMC facility, a museum visit at the Honda Heritage Center, and racetrack driving at Honda's test track there.
+Also, owners of the non-delivered NSX could track their personal NSX being assembled and tested, and could place the Acura badge on the just assembled NSX.
+This factory tour was offered with packages from US $2,000 through up to $6,000 and each participant was guided by an Acura host in an Acura MDX.